Giving to Special Collections

 Special Collections collects published materials in three primary areas:

-- Special libraries that complement our manuscript collections: For those donating a manuscript collection who also have a specialized library collection of books and periodicals that supplements that collection, Special Collections may, depending on its relevance to our collecting scope and researcher needs, accept these donations for cataloging as a separate book collection.
+- Special libraries: For those donating a manuscript collection who also have a specialized library collection of books and periodicals that supplements that collection, Special Collections may, depending on its relevance to our collecting scope and researcher needs, accept these donations for cataloging as a separate book collection.

 For gifts of published materials, please contact: